History of Ohio: Precontact period

-Little Barley Grass, Buckwheat and Sunflower, domesticated from plants available in the Ohio River Valley, while some others, like White Alder Grass and Maygrass originated from Missouri and the Deep South, respectively.
-Some of the wild varieties of these plants were very different, such as Wild Kidney Bean and a rare variant of Cucurbita Pepo, Ozarkana, which grows at the confluence of the Ohio & Mississippi Rivers.
+little barley grass, buckwheat and sunflower, domesticated from plants available in the Ohio River Valley, while some others, like White Alder Grass and maygrass originated from Missouri and the Deep South, respectively.
+Some of the wild varieties of these plants were very different, such as wild kidney bean and a rare variant of cucurbita pepo, ozarkana, which grows at the confluence of the Ohio and Mississippi Rivers.
 Squash and Pumpkins may be the oldest domesticated crop, having been grown by the Indian Knoll People of western Kentucky, who formed a complex society as far back as 8000 years ago.